The-Church-of-neoReality/JellyfinApache2Proxy/README.md

 10.1.10.250     myserver.local  myserver

 ## Jellyfin Virtual Host address.
 ONLY needs to be resolvable from the Apache server.
 ## Clients don't need to be able to resolve this address.
-In my case it's the same IP.
+## In my case it's the same IP, but I don't see why this wouldn't work if the Apache2 & Jellyfin servers were completely separate.
 10.1.10.250     jellyfin.local  jellyfin

 ## IPV6 nonsense, as the entire industry jumped the gun.